Dr. Paul Nesselroade

-Dr. Paul Nesselroade is in his 8th year at Asbury University.
+Dr. Paul Nesselroade is in his 13th year at Asbury University.
 He graduated from Asbury in 1989 with a Bachelor's in Chemistry Education.
 He then got his M.A.
 (1993) and Ph.D.
 (1998) in Experimental Psychology at the University of Louisville.
-Dr. Nesselroade took his first teaching position in 1996 at Simpson University and stayed there until 2002.
-Since 2002 Dr. Nesselroade has been teaching various psychology classes for Asbury.
+Dr. Nesselroade took his first professor position in 1996 at Simpson University.
+In 2002 Dr. Nesselroade came to Asbury to join the Psychology faculty.

-Dr. Nesselroade has done research on self-extensions, ingroup biases, and self-other perceptions.
-He is currently working on research related to mindfulness.
+Dr. Nesselroade has done research on self-extensions, in-group biases, and self-other perceptions.
+He is currently working on research related to Human Dignity, the Psychology of the Holocaust, and Mindfulness.
+He has taken students to Germany and Poland to visit holocaust sites and plans to continue these trips in the future.

 Nesselroade and his wife, Cheryl, have three children and reside in Wilmore.